tomraster/tomraster/content/authors/admin/_index.md

 My current research focuses on historic coerced labor, trade, and migration in and from Eastern Europe.

-# and I'm facinated by traders travelling to new destination.
-As part of this, I collect and work with archival data as well as historical data that has been crowd-sourced.

 My CV is available {{< staticref "https://www.parisschoolofeconomics.eu/docs/raster-tom/resume-raster-tom.pdf" "newtab" >}}here{{< /staticref >}}.